Relocation can be the answer to provide new opportunities.

 "My husband and I lived in the Midwest our whole lives, and we'd reached a point where we were both disenchanted with our jobs," said Greene, who worked as a marketing manager in Des Moines, Iowa, for a series of advertising agencies and veterinary pharmaceutical companies.
 "We decided that if we were both going to look for new jobs, why do it in Des Moines?
 We just said, 'We're done with the cold and the snow' and moved to Texas."

-Greene and her husband Ricky, a CPA, packed up the car in 2008 and drove south, ending up between San Antonio and Austin, where they looked around to see if they liked the place, decided they did, rented a house, then drove back north to pick up the rest of their stuff.
+Greene and her husband Ricky, a CPA, packed up the car and drove south, ending up between San Antonio and Austin, where they looked around to see if they liked the place, decided they did, rented a house, then drove back north to pick up the rest of their stuff.

 "We have no kids; all our family is back in Indiana, so we had nothing holding us back," Greene said.
 "We did a lot of planning financially, so we knew how long we could last.
 If neither of us had another job by July, we would re-evaluate; if neither of us had anything by October, we'd move back to Iowa, where we still had a house."

 It didn't take that long, although the insecurity of not having a job and shock of having to find one in a place where she was completely unknown made Greene's three months of unemployment more stressful than she'd expected.